com-junkawasaki/rustate/crates/rustate/README.md

 - **Guard**: Conditional logic that determines if a transition should occur
 - **Action**: Side effects that execute during state transitions
 - **Context**: Stores extended state for the machine
+- **TestGenerator**: Creates test cases from your state machine model
+- **TestRunner**: Executes test cases against your machine
+- **ModelChecker**: Verifies properties and analyzes your state machine

 ### API Overview